sonic-pi-net/sonic-pi/README.md

 designed to *teach programming concepts* in schools allowing kids to create *new sounds*.

-In addition to be an education resource it has evolved into a *powerful* and performance-ready *live coding instrument* suitable for Algoravers (https://en.wikipedia.org/wiki/Algorave).
+In addition to be an education resource it has evolved into a *live coding instrument* suitable for Algoravers (https://en.wikipedia.org/wiki/Algorave).

 Sonic Pi sits at the intersection